ImSejin/kakao-webtoon-downloader/README.md

 ## Getting started

-Copy `main.js`, paste it to console in chrome devtoos and run.
+Copy `main.js`, paste it to console in chrome devtools and run.